 In this Wahoo Elemnt Review I’ll pull together all my hands-on cycling time with the Elemnt over the last 4 months and try to be as succinct as possible in summarising what was a highly pleasant experience.

-Sometimes its disingenuous to say ‘I have 4 months of using the Elemnt‘ if that has been effectively just as a data gatherer distractedly alongside other devices.
+Sometimes its disingenuous for someone to say ‘I have 4 months of using the Wahoo Elemnt‘ if that has been effectively just as a data gatherer distractedly alongside other devices.
 It’s different if something is my main device.
 I go out quite a lot with only one device and the Elemnt has generally been that device, sometimes it was the turn of the Elemnt Bolt.
-And I’ve probably used the Elemnt Bolt mostly on turbo trainers – which is not that much as Winter is only just coming!
+And I’ve probably used the Elemnt Bolt mostly on turbo trainers.

 This will be a relatively short review as I come to the Elemnt rather late in the day!